HyMa6/ML-DGA-classifiers/README.md

 - Data form six  DGA families: Accuracy 0.87

 Result 2.
 A rank and % of feature importance were changed upon increasing diversity of the DGA data<br />
-- Data from one of DGA family:<br />
+- Data from one DGA family:<br />
   entropy (37%)> the length of domain (33 %) > a number of digits (28%)<br />
-- Data from six of DGA families<br />
+- Data from six DGA families<br />
  the length of domain (44 %) > entropy (36%)> vowels to consonant ratio (18%)<br />

 Result 3.
 Random Forest (RF) & Decision Trees (DT) outperformed Support Vector Classification (SVC)<br />